 And as a result:

-Opposite-Sex Attractions.
+- Marriage and Opposite-Sex Attractions.
 Many of us have found renewed commitment to and love for wives and family.
-Many have found new or increased romantic and sexual interests in the opposite sex.
+Others have found new or increased romantic and sexual interests in the opposite sex.

 Two Roads Diverged — Each Man’s Free Choice